Xcash-Labs/xcashlabs-docs/docs/en/interacting/xcashd-reference.md

 ## Running

-Go to directory where you unpacked Monero.
+Go to directory where you unpacked XCash-Labs.

 The [stagenet](../infrastructure/networks.md#stagenet) is what you should be using for learning and experimentation.

 ```
 ./xcashd --stagenet --detach                # run as a daemon in background
-tail -f ~/.bitmonero/stagenet/bitmonero.log  # watch the logs
+tail -f ~/xcash-labs/logs/xcash-daemon-log.txt  # watch the logs
 ./xcashd --stagenet exit                    # ask daemon to exit gracefully
 ```